Share This Article:

 For example, if a job requires an employee to operate a motor vehicle, then an employer may use an identity verification background check to ensure the new hire has a legal driver’s license.
 If an employee fraudulently presents someone else’s ID and the employer doesn’t verify it, then the employer may be liable for any road accidents the employee is involved in.

-2. Criminal Record Checks: Safeguard the Workplace
+2. Criminal Record Background Checks

 Criminal record checks are essential for assessing potential risks associated with a candidate's past criminal history.
 They ensure your recruits are able to fulfill the duties of their role.
 For example, a larcenist may not be the best fit for a position that puts them in charge of counting inventory at a jewelry store.

-3. Motor Vehicle Record Reports: Prioritize Driving Safety
+3. Motor Vehicle Record Reports

 For positions involving driving responsibilities, motor vehicle record reports are indispensable.
 These checks provide insights into a candidate's driving history, helping employers hire individuals who are safe and reliable drivers.